 The little river Gaunless forms a valley to the south west of Bishop Auckland with interesting sub-Pennine countryside interspersed with former mining settlements and farming villages of earlier times.

-To the south west the Gaunless skirts industrial and retail developments around Tindale and Tindale Crescent which poses the question was the Gaunless once called the Tin?
+To the south west the Gaunless skirts industrial and retail developments around Tindale and Tindale Crescent which poses the question was the Gaunless once called the Tyne or Tin?

 Here Bishop Auckland extends south westward into the villages of St Helen Auckland and West Auckland which are separated by the Gaunless itself.
 The village of St Helen Auckland has a tiny towerless 12th century church dedicated to St Helen and its tiny size is in great contrast to its counterpart at St Andrew Auckland.

 West Auckland is a former mining village to the south west of Bishop Auckland but has medieval origins with a large village green dating back to the 12th century.
 It is surrounded by 18th century houses and a couple of notable houses of the 17th century.

 One is the Old Manor House of the 1670s, a substantial stone building of great character that is thought to have 12th century foundations.
 Now a hotel, it is tucked away behind trees at the north west corner of the green.
 Also of note is The Old Hall, a three bay stone house of the 1600s that faces out onto the south side of the green.